No, That’s Not Christianity, Part 0

 Professing Christians now ran the world.
 They held the sword and controlled the territory, the laws, the culture and the stories.
 Whether or not a person actually believed Christianity to be true was beside the point now – you don’t have to convince people to believe it if they don’t have a choice.
-The truth or falsehood of it was now entirely incidental.
+The truth or falsehood of it was now entirely incidental to conversion and compliance.

 So, the Church’s advance in the true war halted, because Christians enjoyed an apparent victory, and so stopped fighting.